 Supply of hydrogen is virtually limitless as it is the most abundant element in the universe.
 Yet on earth it must be extracted by splitting the hydrogen from the primary source such as fossil fuels.
 Hydrogen produced from nuclear power plants, renewable energy sources, or by splitting water through electrolysis result in a fuel with minimal environmental effects.
 And hydrogen fuel cells can be used for a wide range of applications in the residential, industrial and transport sectors.
 Despite these potentials, barriers related to storage and safety must be addressed.
 Reducing costs of production will also be needed.
 Policies and measures to support deployment of hydrogen include continued R&D for suitable materials and to address safety concerns; support for demonstration and pilot projects; fiscal, financial and regulatory measures; and developing international codes and standards to support commercial development.

-The aims of the Implementing Agreement for a Programme of Research and Development on the Production and Utilisation of Hydrogen (Hydrogen IA) are to accelerate hydrogen implementation and widespread utilisation to optimise environmental protection; improve energy security; and promote economic development internationally while establishing it as a premier global resource for expertise.
+The aims of the ETI focusing on hydrogen (Hydrogen) are to accelerate hydrogen implementation and widespread utilisation to optimise environmental protection; improve energy security; and promote economic development internationally while establishing it as a premier global resource for expertise.
 There are currently 23 Contracting Parties, including Iceland, Lithuania and two intergovernmental organisations.

 Provided storage and safety issues can be addressed, the potential for hydrogen to replace traditional fossil fuels in the transport sector is considerable and the benefits to energy security and environmental protection would be great.
 However, due to the costs and complexities of building new supply infrastructure from the site of production to the site of consumption (i.e. petrol stations), other options need to be considered.